The Ascent (video game): Reception

 The Ascent received "mixed or average" reviews from critics for Windows and Xbox Series X/S, according to review aggregator Metacritic; the PlayStation 5 version received "generally favorable" reviews.

 Game Informer gave the game 7.25/10, writing, "The Ascent delivers mindless co-op fun in a beautiful cyberpunk world that ends up emphasizing style over substance."
 IGN rated it 7/10, summarizing with: "The Ascent's satisfying gun-tastic action-RPG gameplay loop mixes with its beautiful cyberpunk aesthetic to create an overall enjoyable experience.
 Neither its story nor its characters are all that memorable, and its enemy encounters can stumble toward the end, but its gunplay and ultra-violence in a neon-soaked world combine to craft a co-op-friendly game you don't see every day."

 GameSpot gave the game a 6/10, saying, "Even if The Ascent was fully functional and balanced in a way where building up a character to become the ultimate Indent warrior felt great, there's the fact that so much of the game is designed to feel like servitude...
 Your bosses insult you when you go on your task, ignore you when you've done well, and provide no rewards for success.
 For so much of the play time, The Ascent feels like, well, an uphill battle."

 uVeJuegos.com gave the game 8/10, praising the game's soundtrack, stating that "it meets the requirements that every cyberpunk work needs, with its synthesizer sounds, futuristic feel and synthwave rhythm" and that "the work of composer Paweł Błaszczak and licensed songs by artists such as Maximum Love and Extra Terra were remarkable and pleasant to listen to".

 On 4 August 2021, publisher Curve Digital announced that The Ascent set its largest-ever opening weekend sales revenue, generating over $5 million in sales.
 During this time, The Ascent became the number one top-selling game worldwide on Steam's global charts.
 After the release, developer Neon Giant stated that The Ascent was a "monumental effort" for a team of 12 people and that they had been overwhelmed by the positive response from the player base.

+During the 25th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated The Ascent for Action Game of the Year.